dustinpfister/blog_posts/_posts/phaser-sprite-data.md

 When this example is up and running the box move back and forth as expected, using properties and a method that are tucked away into its data object.

 ## 3 - Conclusion

+So the Sprite.data object is the phaser ce standard way of assigning any kind of properties or methods that should be attached to a sprite insistence.
+One way or another there is often a need to do something like this for just about any phaser ce project, so I might as well stick to the common standard way of doing it via Sprite.data.